shivakumar-tekumatla/shivakumar-tekumatla.github.io/_teaching/WPI_TA.md

 location: "Worcester,USA"
 ---

 I worked as teaching assistant/grader for graduate level robot control course at [WPI](https://www.wpi.edu).
-This course is about developing and deploying modern controls for robot manipulators and under-actuated robots.
+This course is about developing and deploying modern control techniques for robot manipulators and under-actuated robots.